ztepler/hic-contract-proxy/README.md

+### Distributing wealth between multiple collaborators

+This is experimental smart contracts collection that aimed to be used with hic et nunc as a "proxy".
+At the moment there are two contracts in this git that allows to distribute earnings that received by this contract:
-Okay, there are two contracts now.
-One using bigmaps that allows to add a lot of shareholders but it require to call withdraw for each participant.
-Another using simple maps and doing all distribution inside Default entrypoint, so there is no need in withdraw method.
+1. One using bigmaps that allows to add a lot of shareholders but it require to call withdraw for each participant.
+2. Another using simple maps and doing all distribution inside Default entrypoint, so there is no need in withdraw method.
 Looks like second is more useful for current purposes.

+Looks like the second approach is easier, at least for small amount of participants.

 NOTE: this contracts is not audited, not well tested, this is just proof of concept.
 There are no cancel swap entrypoint implemented yet.
-Be carefull if you use it.

-Frontend to use this contract (simple forked hic et nunc) would be soon (do I need to host it somewhere to give opportunity to test interactions with it?).
+Use it for own risk and fun.

+Here you can find forked hicetnunc frontend, that allows to pick a proxy contract and mint/swap objects using it: https://github.com/ztepler/hicetnunc

 ### Next tasks:
-- need to write more tests (the contract with map have no test at the moment)
-- need to implement cancel swap
+- need to implement cancel swap and all other entrypoints from h=n
+- need to implement possibility to add / withdraw tokens from contract (it would allow to swap custom tokens and it may be useful for galleries)
-- clean up code, write little docs, publish
+- write little docs
-- need to implement hDAO distribution ?
+- need to implement possibility to withdraw any tokens from contract (to withdraw hDAO and to withdraw tokens that are locked inside the contract)
 - make simple frontend that allows to originate new kind of this contract

-Possible problems:
-- not equal divisions
+- need to write more tests

-Mad ideas:
+### Next mad ideas:
-- future idea #1: is it possible to make shareas as token that have some supply and those who have this token can withdraw their profits from contract?
-Looks not very easy to achieve because it is not clear how to track which shares are withdrawn and which are not.
+- future idea #1: looks like it is possible to make shares as FA2 token and distribute earnings between those who have this token (with Map contract)
+- future idea #2: it should be possible to distribute some tokens for every participant that buys something from contract (in the way hDAO airdrop was).
+Need to test this possibility

 ----
 ### Running tests: